 Software

-I run the latest version of macOS on all of my Mac computers.
-I honestly find the latest version of Tahoe to work great under both Apple Silicon and Intel.
+I run the latest version of macOS available on all of my Mac computers.
 I do also dual-boot Windows 10 on my Mac Pro, should I feel the need to play something.

 I like macOS.
-I’m not religious to it however, and have happily used other platforms in the past and will inevitably do the same in the future.
-I do appreciate the synergy they offer with my iPhone Pro 16 Max.
+I’m not religious about it, however, and have happily used other platforms in the past and will inevitably do the same in the future.
+I do appreciate the synergy they offer with my iPhone 16 Pro Max.

 Artificial Intelligence

-I’ve experimented with a lot of different agentic tools, and have found working with OpenAI Codex and their latest models to be the most enjoyable and cost-effective, though I use Claude at work.
+I’ve experimented with a lot of different agentic tools, and have found working with OpenAI Codex and their latest models to be the most enjoyable and cost-effective.

 I frequently work collaboratively with generative AI on development tools, as well as utilising automations to provide routine maintenance, documentation updates, sanity checks, and so on.
 I’ll also reach for ChatGPT for most other non-code usages.